moding-il/bizdoc.core/README.md

 });
 ```

-Consume the reource using the `translate` pipe:
+Consume the resource by using the `translate` pipe:

 ```html
 <div>{{'myField' | translate : '!'}}</div>
 ```

-In the above code, translate pipe accepts ! as a parameter, replacing the {0} in the resource.
+In the above code, translate pipe accepts ! as a parameter, replacing the {0} in the resource string.

-### Disable existing objects
+### Disabling Objects

-From bizdoc.json configuration file, locate the object you wish to disable and add Disabled property.
+In bizdoc.json file, locate the object you wish to disable and set the *Disabled* property.

 ```json
 {